roman-develops/showdown/README.md

 # Showdown

-Showdown is a RESTful SpringBoot planning application.
+Showdown is a RESTful Spring Boot application for planning poker.

 # Contents
 1. [Features](#features)